aimazin/Udacity_Disaster_Response_Pipeline/README.md

 ## Results

-A functioning web app, but poor model resulted in subpar classifications even with tuning (reason: lack of data)
+A functioning web app, but poor model resulted in subpar classifications even with tuning (reason: lack of data, hence imbalance)

 ## Acknowledgements